 Mental Health Museum

-Mental Health Museum We're free-to-visit and open by appointment to the public on Tuesdays, Wednesdays & Thursdays 1-4pm Welcome to the Mental Health Museum!
+Mental Health Museum We're free-to-visit and open to everyone on Tuesdays, Wednesdays & Thursdays 1-4pm Welcome to the Mental Health Museum!
+We hope to see you at the Museum soon!

 The Mental Health Museum is a unique museum governed by the South West Yorkshire Partnership NHS Foundation Trust.
 We're home to a remarkable collection of objects that explore the history of mental health care over the last 200 years.
 Our Mission is: